rzaluska/hugo-blog-source/content/blog/reasons-why-i-like-go.md

 +++

 date = "2017-07-28T15:40:00+02:00"
-title = "Reasons why I like Golang" tags = ["go"]
+title = "Reasons why I like Go" tags = ["go"]
 +++

-Let' s talk about Go and why I like it.
+Let' s talk about Go (also known as Golang) and why I like it.
 Go is small and interesting programming language.
 It is created with simplicity in mind.
 In this post I will present you list of reasons why I think that Go is good programming language.

 <!--more-->